Sybil Danning: Acting

-Her popularity among the B-movie audience led to talk about work in Bond films and Terminator sequels, which never came through.
+Her popularity among the B-movie audience led to talk about work in James Bond films and Terminator sequels, which resulted in nothing.
 She announced her retirement from acting in 1986.

-In 2003, Danning was invited by Kevin Clement of the Chiller Theatre in New Jersey to meet with fans, and in 2004 the theater screened the documentary UnConventional about the event.
-In 2007, Danning returned to the screen, appearing in the British-Austrian produced drama Jump!, starring Patrick Swayze and Ben Silverstone, which was loosely based on the Halsman murder case.
-The same year, she appeared in a faux trailer directed by Rob Zombie, titled Werewolf Women of the SS for Quentin Tarantino's Grindhouse, and another one for Rob Zombie's 2007 remake of John Carpenter's original Halloween.
+In 2003, Danning was invited by Kevin Clement of the Chiller Theatre in New Jersey to meet with fans; in 2004 the theater screened the documentary UnConventional about the event.

+In 2007, Danning returned to the screen in the British-Austrian production Jump!, loosely based on the Halsman murder case, starring Patrick Swayze and Ben Silverstone.
+The same year, she appeared in Rob Zombie‘s faux trailer Werewolf Women of the SS for Quentin Tarantino's Grindhouse.
+She appeared in Zombie's 2007 remake of John Carpenter's Halloween (1978).

 In 2009, she played a vampire out for revenge in five episodes of the gay-themed vampire television series The Lair.
 In 2010, Danning appeared in the horror film Virus X, and in 2011 she appeared in a music video for American hard rock band the Last Vegas.

 Investments in sports clubs

-From 2002 to 2003, Danning was part owner of the German ice hockey team, SC Riessersee, becoming the first female to ever own a German hockey team.
+From 2002 to 2003, Danning was part owner of the German ice hockey team, SC Riessersee, becoming the first woman to ever own a German hockey team.
 Danning brought in three American players, and saw the team return to the highest division in German ice hockey.

 In 2011, Danning expressed her interest for the ownership of Premier League's Sheffield Wednesday F.C., but the Owls' owner and chairman Milan Mandarić rejected the approach.